Skip to Content

 The Camino splits at the pier in A Pasaxe after the river cross.

-The Litoral Way goes along the coast for the first 6 km to A Guarda, then through A Guarda.
-It reaches Fedorento Beach at 8 km.
-There it merges with the Coastal Route.
-The Litroal Way is not marked with the Camino signs (here and there you can see an arrow) but it’s quite straightforward.
+The Litoral Way goes along the coast for the first 6 km to A Guarda, then on the promenade through the town.
+It reaches Fedorento Beach after 8 km/5 mi.
+The Litroal Way is not marked with the Camino signs (here and there you can see an arrow) but it’s straightforward and easy to follow.

 A route map of the Portuguese Camino from Caminha to A Guarda